spryker/spryker-docs/docs/scos/user/features/202108.0/scheduled-prices-feature-overview.md

 ## Defining product price schedules

 You can define price schedules as follows:
-Import a csv file with a list of prices.
+Import a CSV file with a list of prices.
 This option is for bulk operations.
 You can import the file via [Back Office](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/scheduled-prices/creating-scheduled-prices.html) or [manually](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/pricing/file-details-product-price-schedule.csv.html).
 Add a price schedule to a single abstract or concrete product.
 This option is suitable for working with a small number of products.
-See [Editing an Abstract Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-abstract-products/editing-abstract-products.html).
+For details, see [Editing an Abstract Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-abstract-products/editing-abstract-products.html).

 ## Cron job